Ecotricity logotype 0345 555 7100

 Feeding

 Hedgehogs are lactose intolerant and will get diarrhoea from eating bread or milk, which could lead to them being dehydrated and unwell.
 Instead, provide them with some plain meat-based cat food and some cat biscuits, these are good for their teeth.
-They’re also pretty keen on cooked potato, small pieces of fruit (not citrus) or even unsweetened muesli or Weetabix.
+They’re also pretty keen on cooked potato or even unsweetened muesli or Weetabix.

 If you have a problem with cats eating the food, place it under a brick shelter with a gap only big enough for the hedgehog to get through.
 It’s best to leave out some water too, in a shallow dish that’s easily accessible.
 You can find out more about what to feed hedgehogs in our guide to creating a hedgehog friendly garden.